CrowdHailer/CrowdHailer.github.io/_posts/2015-07-15-value-objects-in-ruby.md

 Value objects can be used in place of a Ruby primitive anywhere that your problem domain specifies extra behaviour.
 In recent projects I have discovered this means that almost everywhere that there is a primitive, conceptual gains can be made by changing it to a value object.
 If a username must have at least 3 characters, then it is not just a string.
 If a quantity cannot be negative, then it is not simply an integer.

 After creating your value objects they should be used throughout the program.
 This means input should be wrapped as soon as possible.
 They should also be cast back into strings as late as possible.

-> Maybe something here or casting them to strings to save in a database as late as possible
-> Or that values can be built on values.

 ### Building a value object
 Implementation is up to the programmer and as long as the interface is passing all of your tests, you should not care what's going on inside.
 Still, there are a few things to bear in mind when building your value objects: